chengivan2/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 3-listfiles script displays the current directory contents in a long format.
 The 4-listmorefiles sccript displays the current directory contents, including hidden files (starting with .), in the long format.
 The 5-listfilesdigitonly displays the current directory contents in long format, with user and group IDs displayed numerically, and also displays hidden files.
+The 6-firstdirectory script creates a new directory called "my_first_directory" in the /tmp/ directory.